Building a Daily Routine for Seniors

 Start the Day with Gentle Movement

-Physical activity is key to staying healthy and reducing stress.
-For seniors, this does not mean intense workouts but gentle exercises that suit their abilities.
+Physical activity is essential for staying healthy and reducing stress.
+For seniors, this doesn't mean intense workouts but rather gentle exercises that suit their abilities.

-• A short walk outside provides fresh air and sunlight, which boosts mood and vitamin D levels.
+A short walk outside provides fresh air and sunlight, boosting mood and vitamin D levels.

-• Simple yoga or tai chi can improve balance and flexibility.
+Simple yoga or tai chi can enhance balance and flexibility.

 Setting aside 15 to 30 minutes for movement each morning can set a positive tone for the day.